linenoise/songbooks/README.md

 This is not my beautiful house!
 -------------------------------

 Do you want to add a song?
-Copy any of the .tex files under `Party Songs` and edit to your liking.
+Copy any of the .tex files under `Songs` and edit to your liking.
+Don't use unicode in your file names.
 The structure of each song is as follows:

 * `\beginsong` begins each song, followed by `{Author - Song Name}`.
 If it's a cover, add `[by={As performed by whoever}]` to the end.
 * `\gtab{Chord name}{Chord fingering}` tells LaTeX how to build those pretty chord charts.
 Repeat as needed.
+Make sure you use uppercase Xs where you don't want a string to be played.
+Lowercase xs tell the typesetter that there isn't a string there so don't print a string.
 * `\beginverse` and `\endverse` begin and end verses.
 Don't put any text outside of those markers.
 * `\beginchorus` and `\endchorus` do the same, but with the chorus.
 It puts a bold black line next to the words so people know to come back to that part of the song later rather than singing the word "Chorus".
 * `\[A]` puts the guitar chord 'A' above the word you place it next to.
 Same for F#minDim7.